rigdev/docs/docs/examples/database.md

 }
 ```

 This should give us a valid handle to a `*mongo.Database` object interfacing with our database.
 If you re-deploy the capsule with just these changes, the environment variables we read into the `dbConfig` will not be set.
-To set them in the capsule, go to you local Rig dashboard (`localhost:4747`) and under the `Settings` tab of your database-demo capsule.
+To set them in the capsule, go to your local Rig dashboard (`localhost:4747`) and under the `Settings` tab of your database-demo capsule.
 Here you can set environment variables as shown below
 ![image](https://i.imgur.com/niczrR3.png)

 It's time to use our database connection!
 Our cake-rating app will have a backend with the following: